Healthy Homes Assessment Waitangirua

 What We Do

-As building inspectors, we handle all components of professional house inspects.
-We are here to ensure you make the right choice when it comes to buying your next home.
+As building inspectors we handle all elements that come with professional home examinations.
+We are there to make sure you make the right decision when purchasing your next property.

-We consider your investment to be a serious one We will conduct detailed checks to ensure you don’t get any unexpected or expensive surprise costs, meaning you can relax and focus on the exciting aspects of purchasing or owning an home.
+We value your money We conduct comprehensive inspections so you won’t get any unexpected or expensive unpleasant surprises, so you can relax and focus on the fun aspects of purchasing or owning the home.

-We specialise in a range of services to ensure you are completely aware of the state of any property you could be thinking of buying or selling and also other services.
+We specialise in a range of solutions to make sure you are fully informed about the condition of any property you might be thinking of buying or selling in addition to other solutions.

-Not only do we cooperate with you, we also work with some large clients including local councils, banks and insurance firms.
-Evidently , they are pleased with this reassurance provided, by the data contained that we offer in our reports of building inspections.
+Not only do we work with you , but we also work with large clients including local councils, banks, and insurance firms.
+They seem to are pleased with our peace of mind provided, thanks to the information included in our reports on building inspections.

-With our systematic approach to your inspection of your home and the latest in technology for software which includes digital photos in your reports, you can actually see any issues identified.
-Thanks to our comprehensive report, it is no wonder that we receive so many clients who recommend our services to their family and friends.
+Our systematic approach to your inspection of your home and the latest software technology which includes digital photos in the Report, you can actually see any issues that could be found.
+Thanks to our detailed report, it’s not surprising that we receive so many referrals from clients our services to their family and friends.

 • Pre Purchase & Pre Sale Reports